 When she was finally returned to us, she was so gregarious and so happy!
 She kept stealing our slippers and gnawing on things.
 We were overwhelmed, it's been a while since a puppy graced our humble abode.

-Five years later, she looks like this (she is so artistahin):
+A couple of years later, she looks like this (she is so artistahin):